 Ease of Grabbing

 It's a little hard to categorize this model because it falls in-between certain categories.
 We didn't like them much for trad climbing, as they are on the heavier side and take up a lot of room on our gear loops, which are already overloaded with gear when trad climbing.
 We also didn't like them too much for sport climbing, as we usually prefer a thicker dogbone and better handling.
-But, if you are just getting into climbing and not sure what type of climbing you like better, or are overwhelmed by having to buy so many different things at once just to get outside, then go with the Concords.
+But, if you are getting into climbing and not sure what type of climbing you like better, or are overwhelmed by having to buy so many different things at once to get outside, you might consider them.
 They'll get the job done and leave you with more money to spend on a comfy harness or good rope.

 The price on this draw is hard to beat.
-It costs only $11 per and comes in a six-pack for $60.
+It costs only $11.55 and comes in a six-pack for $60.
 That's ten bucks a draw!
-Whether or not that is a good value though is up for debate.
-It was the lowest scoring model in our test group, and given a choice we'd spend a little bit more for something else, like the Cypher Firefly II or Black Diamond FreeWire.
+Whether or not that is a good value, though, is up for debate.
+It is one of the lowest-scoring models in our test group and given a choice we'd spend a little bit more for something else, like the Cypher Firefly II or Black Diamond FreeWire.

 We appreciate Mad Rock's efforts to create the least expensive draw possible.
-There's always a need for budget items, and the Concord is something even the poorest of dirtbags could probably afford.
-While this quickdraw didn't perform as well as the more expensive models, if you don't care about any else but the price of your quickdraws (and some climbers just don't!), then these are hard to beat.
+There's always a need for budget items, and the Concorde is something even the poorest of dirtbags could probably afford.
+While this quickdraw doesn't perform as well as the more expensive models, if you don't care about anything else but the price of your quickdraws (and some climbers just don't!), then these are hard to beat.

 — Cam McKenzie Ring